freeslugs/pumpkin-spice-latte/README.md

 # Pumpkin Spice Latte PLSA

 Welcome to the Pumpkin Spice Latte Prize-Linked Savings Account!
-This is a decentralized application where users can deposit WETH to earn yield from the Morpho Blue protocol.
+This is a decentralized application where users can deposit USDC to earn yield from the Morpho Blue protocol.
 The accumulated yield is then awarded as a prize to a random depositor in a weekly draw.
 It's a no-loss savings game: you can always withdraw your principal, and you get a chance to win the prize pool!

 This project is a full-stack dApp with a Solidity smart contract and a React frontend.